frc0/frc0site/content/_index.md

 ## Important Notices:
 ---

-#### &#x26A0; It's Week 7 of the 2023 Competition Season! &#x26A0;
+#### &#x26A0; It's Off-Season 2023! &#x26A0;

-[Events](/competition/events/) are running live and match information, stats and more can be found [here](https://www.thebluealliance.com/events) on the Blue Alliance.
+[Events](/competition/events/) are over, but match information, stats and more can be found [here](https://www.thebluealliance.com/events) on the Blue Alliance.
 You can also find the [2023 Game Manual](https://firstFRC.blob.core.windows.net/FRC2023/Manual/2023FRCGameManual.pdf) on the FIRST website.
-Finally, you can watch the live streams on the [FIRST Twitch Channel](https://www.thebluealliance.com/gameday#chat=hidden).
+Finally, you can watch the previous seasons footage on the official [FRC YouTube Page](https://www.youtube.com/@FIRSTRoboticsCompetition/playlists) under playlists.

-#### &#x26A0; Event Rescheduling for FRC Turkey Teams &#x26A0;

-The canceled Izmir and Mersin Regional Tournaments have been replaced with the [Halic Regional](https://FRC-events.firstinspires.org/2023/TUHC) event.
-For more specific information, please see the [FRC Turkey website](https://www.FRCturkey.org/2023-izmir-mersin-regional/).

 ---